-Eliott is the recipient of two Emmy Awards, four Edward R. Murrow Awards and an Imagen Award nomination.
-He’s been named Best News Anchor by Miami New Times, and one of South Florida’s Sharp Dressed Men by Ocean Drive Magazine.
+Eliott’s career has spanned three decades and includes coverage of major stories in the United States, Europe and Latin America.
+He is the recipient of two Emmy Awards and four Edward R. Murrow Awards for excellence in journalism.
+He has also been named Best News Anchor by Miami New Times, and one of South Florida’s Sharp Dressed Men by Ocean Drive Magazine.

 A graduate of the University of Miami, Eliott joined CBS4 in 1999.
 He previously worked as a reporter and anchor at WTVJ (Miami), WPLG (Miami) and WPVI (Philadelphia).
 Before his career in television, Eliott worked as a newspaper reporter for The Miami Herald and The Miami News.